CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'find a skill', 'discover plugins', 'search for an MCP', 'what plugins exist for X', 'fill my skill gaps', 'improve my setup'.
-These are realistic user phrases.
+Excellent coverage of natural trigger terms: 'find a skill', 'discover plugins', 'search for an MCP', 'what plugins exist for X', 'fill my skill gaps', 'improve my setup'.
+These are phrases users would naturally say when looking for this functionality.

 3 / 3